“Hero or villain, all prodigies were powerful. All prodigies were dangerous.”

 “One cannot be brave who has no fear.”

-Also, I couldn’t write this review without mentioning that Nova (AKA: Nightmare and Insomnia) is Italian-Filipina, and this made my little Filipina heart so very full of happiness.
+Also, I couldn’t write this review without mentioning that Nova (AKA: Nightmare and Insomnia) is Italian-Filipino, and this made my little Filipino heart so very full of happiness.
 Also, Nova’s super power is sleep manipulation, which was totally unique and super badass, in my opinion.
 Also, I’m forever living for morally grey characters that are constantly questioning the motives all around them, so Nova was a damn treat to read about.

 The other main protagonist is Adrian (AKA: the Sentinal and Sketch), who happens to have the two kickass, gay, famous, superhero dads!
 His power is pretty OP; as long as he believes something is plausible, he can draw it and give it the desired effect.
 Like, it’s kind of complicated, but he can pretty much draw things and make them a reality.

 And obviously Nova and Adrian’s lives intertwine and a lot of events ensue.
 And, if you’ve ever read a book by Marissa Meyer before, you can probably guess that a romance happens as well.
 Now, forbidden romance is kind of my favorite, and I was here for it, but I will say that it was a little cliché at times.

 But this is a story about secrets, filled with characters that are playing both sides for the Renegades and for the Anarchists.
 This story is filled with twists and turns, and you’ll never really know who to root for, which is pretty amazing.

 Yet, this is also a story about questioning what is good and bad.
 And how things that present themselves as good aren’t always the way they seem.
 I think it’s important for kids and teens to be reading about questioning the world around them right now, and I really liked the discussion that could be had here from these themes that were presented.